-The Republic of Crimea is bordering with the city of federal significance Sevastopol on the south-west; with Kherson region of Ukraine on the north; with Krasnodar region through the narrow Kerch Strait (4.5 km) in the east.
+The Republic of Crimea is bordering with the city of federal significance Sevastopol on the south-west, with Kherson region on the north, with Krasnodar region through the narrow Kerch Strait (4.5 km) in the east.

-Sea of Azov, on the contrary, is very shallow.
-The greatest depth is 13.5 meters.
-Its area is 37.6 thousand sq. km.
+The Sea of Azov, on the contrary, is very shallow.
+Its greatest depth does not exceed 13.5 meters.
+It is much inferior to the Black Sea in terms of area (37.6 thousand square kilometers).